How to Get Rid of Lice Fast

 You want to get right to killing head lice, but first it’s important to contain the problem.
 One head lice patient is easier to cure than two or three.

 There’s no need to disinfect the whole house.
-Contrary to popular myth, head lice don’t jump or fly, so only those items that have had direct contact with the infested head are at risk of harboring lice.
+Contrary to popular myth, head lice don’t jump or fly.
 Additionally:

 - Head lice only live on humans, so your pets are safe (an innocent).